INDYCAR Concussion Protocol

 The symptoms of a concussion are subjective and notoriously nonspecific (blurred vision, confusion, dizziness, feeling hazy/foggy/groggy, headache, difficulty concentrating/staying focused, nausea, sensitivity to light or sound, or just not feeling right).
 Any of these conditions following a crash may be symptoms of a concussion, and since they are subjective, there is no way that a physician evaluating the driver can know if the driver is experiencing the symptoms of a concussion unless it is disclosed.
 Each year, during the annual physical examination, the INDYCAR medical director meets with each driver and reviews the symptoms of a concussion and emphasizes the importance of informing the medical team if any of these symptoms are experienced following a crash.
 The drivers are also reminded of the risk of a second concussion if they have not fully recovered from a concussion and the long-term consequences of repeated concussions.

-INDYCAR requires baseline testing of each driver every two years using the ImPACT test, a computerized, neurocognitive exam.
+INDYCAR requires baseline testing of each driver using the ImPACT test, a computerized, neurocognitive exam.
+All drivers also participate in a I-Portal Neuro Otologic Test, in which they are fitted with goggles that track eye movement.
 In addition, INDYCAR has adopted the strategy of using a validated sideline concussion detection tool.
-Currently the INDYCAR medical team uses the SCAT3 (Sideline Concussion Assessment Tool Version 3) as an assessment tool to be used at the venue to evaluate drivers for potential concussions.
-All drivers have a baseline SCAT3 test in their medical records.
+Currently the INDYCAR medical team uses the SCAT3 (Sideline Concussion Assessment Tool version 3) as an assessment tool to be used at the venue to evaluate drivers for potential concussions.
+All drivers have a baseline SCAT3 test in their medical records and data acquired using I-Portal can be used for comparison following a crash.

 INDYCAR Return to Racing Protocol